How 95 minutes will change the way you manage for the better

 3. The Puzzle of Motivation by Dan Pink

 Runtime: 19 minutes

-Rather than focusing on money, Pink argues that we need to explore intrinsic motivation.
+Rather than focusing on money, Pink argues we need to explore intrinsic motivation.
 To achieve our SMART objectives and excel in our jobs, Pink says we need:

-- Autonomy — Employees need to be given the freedom to achieve their objectives in their own way.
+- Autonomy — Employees need to be given the freedom to achieve their objectives in their way.

 - Purpose — This element can only be created when employees are granted genuine transparency into the business, its direction and business objectives.
 Employees need to feel like they are an important part of a well-functioning, cohesive team.

 4. The Happy Secret to Better Work by Shawn Achor